Table Of Contents

 - Wear loose clothes.

-It may vary according to Hospital Standards and different stent choices.
-A USA Food and Drug Administration (FDA) Approved stent along with angioplasty procedure will cost around USD 3500 to 5000 depending on the patient’s cardiac condition and vital signs.
+The angioplasty cost is very high in advanced countries especially the stent cost.
+A USA Food and Drug Administration (FDA) approved coronary stent along with the angioplasty procedure in India will only cost around USD 3500 to 5000 depending on the patient’s cardiac condition and vital signs.
+The angioplasty procedure cost may vary slightly according to Hospital Standards and different coronary stent choices.

-If you are suffering from the above-mentioned conditions then please contact firstname.lastname@example.org for free opinion and treatment plan.
-Get a free consultation with chosen top surgeons in India with the hassle-free facility of post-operative recovery care, travel & stay.
+If you are suffering from heart-related medical conditions requiring a coronary surgery then please contact firstname.lastname@example.org for free opinion and comprehensive treatment plans.
+Get a free consultation with chosen top heart surgeons in India with the hassle-free facility of post-operative recovery care, diagnostic modalities, travel & medical stay.

 Angioplasty may especially be recommended if you are having chest discomfort (angina) due to reduced blood flow that has not responded to medication and lifestyle changes.
 If you have a heart attack, worsening chest pain (angina) or other symptoms.
 These conditions can be treated successfully with an Angioplasty procedure.